-As a mental health professional one is often in the tragic position of knowing exactly what one should do to take care of oneself, yet failing to actually do any of those things (and of course then feeling really guilty about it afterwards).
-There have been many moments during my professional career that I have thought:
+Mental health professionals are too often in the tragic position of knowing exactly what they should do to take care of themselves… yet failing to actually do any of those things (and, of course, then feeling really guilty about it afterward).
+There have been many moments during my professional career during which I have thought:

-Today I took my own advice (for once) and re-joined a gym.
-It has been at least 3 years since I have set foot in a gym, maybe more.
-I did have a brief fling with P90X during that time, but at day 50 I lost my motivation and the box of DVDs has been sitting on my shelf mocking me ever since.
-I have been pretty down lately and I have been indulging in far too much beer, ice cream, and TV-watching (mmmm . . . beer and ice cream . . .I am feeling lazy and pathetic just typing about it).
-So, I am resolving today to pull myself together, eat better, drink less, and (dare I say it) exercise.
+Today, I took my own advice (for once!) and rejoined a gym.
+It has been at least three years since I have set foot in a gym, maybe more.
+Sure I had a brief stint with P90X during that time… but at around Day 50, I lost my motivation and the box of DVDs has been sitting on my shelf mocking me ever since.
+I have been pretty down lately and have been indulging in far too much beer, ice cream, and TV.
+Yep, beer and ice cream… I am feeling lazy and pathetic just typing it.
+So, today, I am resolving to pull myself together, eat better, drink less, and—dare I say it—exercise.

 Grief and Exercise

-Here is the quick and dirty of exercise and mood that is important to understand: in our brain we release neurotransmitters that impact our mood.
-Seratonin and norepinephin are both neurotransmitters that help us feel happy and good about the world.
-Those who struggle with depression often have lower baseline levels of seratonin.
-As you may have learned if you checked out our food and alcohol posts, one of the reasons humans love food, alcohol, and drugs is because those all boost our seratonin levels, in turn boosting our mood.
+In our brain, we release neurotransmitters that impact our mood.
+For example, serotonin and norepinephrine are two neurotransmitters that help us feel happy and good about the world.
+Those who struggle with depression (and other psychological disorders like anxiety) often have lower baseline levels of serotonin.
+As you may have learned if you checked out our food and alcohol posts, one of the reasons humans love food, alcohol, and drugs is because those all boost our serotonin levels… and, in turn, boost our mood.
 Of course, those things all have some less-than-appealing side effects and consequences.
-Exercise boosts our seratonin and norepinephrin levels without those nasty side effects.
-Quite the opposite, in fact — it releases the feel-good neurotransmitters while getting us back into those old skinny jeans.
+But exercise boosts our serotonin and norepinephrine levels without those nasty side effects.
+Quite the opposite, in fact: It releases the feel-good neurotransmitters, while getting us back into those old skinny jeans.

 Not necessarily.
-Because of the endorphin release the stress of exercise turns out to be a good thing.
-Endorphins actually reduce our experience of pain, by working on our opoid receptors.
+Because of the endorphin release, the stress of exercise turns out to be a good thing.
+Endorphins actually reduce our experience of pain by working on our opioid receptors.
 These are the very same receptors that are impacted by opiate drugs, like morphine and heroin.
-Endorphins are a natural chemical that can give us the same euphoric and pain-reducing feelings of these drugs, without all those terrible side effects!
-You may be familiar with this mood-enhancement from the affectionate term “a runner’s high”.
+Endorphins are a natural chemical that can give us the same euphoric and pain-reducing feelings of these drugs, without all those terrible side effects.
+You may be familiar with this mood-enhancement from the affectionate term “runner’s high.”
 Endorphins are the reason that we feel so good after we exercise, even when it felt impossible to peel ourselves off the couch.